 This is not a regular blog post.
-This is a dictionary to be used to understand the new Doubletalk.
-I will update it whenever I have time.
-Suggestions welcomed.
-Read the comments!
+This is a dictionary to be used to understand the new Doublespeak.
+All words and definitions in this dictionary have been discovered in use.

 active theatres: Places being bombed.